opatil31/oudiffusion/README.md

 The U-Net is the note's 3-resolution design ($C \to 2C\times\frac L2 \to 4C\times\frac L4$ and back with skips), the diffusion step injected into every residual block through a sinusoidal embedding.
 Training supports EMA and optional cosine LR decay (`--lr-final`); `--normalize` adds exactly-invertible per-channel standardization with the printed loss floor rescaled consistently.

-**Two clocks.** Physical time $\ell$ (indexing the trajectory) and diffusion time $k$ (indexing the noising ladder) are distinct axes.
+**Two clocks:** Physical time $\ell$ (indexing the trajectory) and diffusion time $k$ (indexing the noising ladder) are distinct axes.
 The generative model treats each trajectory as a fixed data point and never sees the physical SDE again.
 Keeping the clocks separate is the conceptual backbone of the autoregressive extension, where they form a frames × noise-levels lattice.

 ## 4. Verification: